pdparker/mplusUtilities/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of mplusUtilities is to add some of functionality present in the MPlus package for [Sublimetext](https://github.com/bkeller2/Mplus).
+The goal of mplusUtilities is to add some of the functionality present in the MPlus package for [Sublimetext](https://github.com/bkeller2/Mplus).
 So far I just have a single add-in that runs an mplus input file and opens the output file after it finishes.
 The add in uses the [MplusAutomation package](https://github.com/michaelhallquist/MplusAutomation).

 <img src="fig/run_mplus.gif" alt="gif of run_mplus" style="width:450px;height:600px;">